We all grumble about housework, but monotonous tasks sometimes have the ability to teach us about ourselves.

 - What feels most important?

 - What is my priority in this moment?

 By clarifying her actual needs, as opposed to what she felt she “should” be doing, Stephanie began to feel lighter.

 “I give myself permission to choose, to trust myself to do what’s right, to loosen my grip of control.”

 In reality, this means sometimes coming home and getting stuck into the housework, waking to a tidy house and feeling on top of things.

 On other days it meant ignoring those exact tasks and spending time looking after herself; going to bed earlier, watching a TV show with her daughters, or just lying on the lounge.

 The energy that springs from consciously not doing that thing you feel you should because you’ve always done it, can be transformative.

-Not in a magical, unicorn, wake up and suddenly everything is OK way, but by giving energy back to yourself, you are creating an opportunity for change.
+Not in a magical, ‘wake-up-and-suddenly-everything-is-beautiful’ way, but by giving energy back to yourself, you are creating an opportunity for change.